denten-books/plain-text/4-format.md

 ## 4.1 Metaphor Machine

+They key to understanding "the loss of resemblances" that accompanies ubiquitous simulation lies in the structure of the interface metaphor.
+A functioning metaphor, if you would recall from George Lakoff, is one in which the schematic structure of one domain is in some way transposed into another.
+Thus to say "life is a stage" is to transpose something about theater onto life.
+In literary terms, the theater is "tenor" where "life" is "vehicle" of the composite figure.

+Simulation differs from metaphor in the traditional sense in several important ways.
+Where the traditional metaphor substitutes one word or idea for another, a simulation substitutes the "signs of the real for the real" [@baudrillard_simulacra_1994, 2].
+It is a subtle difference that engenders blunt effects.
+For example, it is one thing to say "you are the apple of my eye" and quite another to actually confuse eye pupils and apples.
+Baudrillard gives the example of a map that no longer corresponds to any territory.
+He called such a condition of pure simulation without a referent hyper-reality.
+My concern here is rather with the more common situation by which the simulation occludes the realities of the thing being simulated, or simply according to the dictionary a  "tendency to assume a form resembling that of something else" [@_simulation_2015].
+Assuming the form, as we shall see, will become a key theme in this chapter.
+We will start with metaphor but end with form.
+Formatting with reveal itself to be precisely the mechanism by which one thing takes the form of another.

+The architecture of computation leaves a gap between the source domain and the target.
+The source of the interface metaphor originates on the screen.
+In this way we observe the "turning" of an electronic "page," for example.
+The turning and the page carry what literary scholars call the "tenor" of the metaphor.
+Furthermore, the "turning of the page" implies a certain physical arrangement of matter.
+For example that pages can be turned, that they are sequential, and so on.
+The virtual action of "turning the page" sets off a series of corresponding actions in the target domain.
+Turing the page on the screen thus activates the reading and writing components of the computer's internals.
+These components operate under different physical constraints than pen and paper.
+For example, in reading data from solid state (FLASH) memory the device imparts electrical charge through quantum tunneling onto a connected series of floating gate transistors [@pavan_flash_1997; @bez_introduction_2003].

+!["Perspective view of a portion of a charge translating device illustrating a preferred electrical contact arrangement."
+From [@boyle_information_1974].](images/floating-gate.png)

+Whatever the complexities of solid state storage architecture, the difference in arrangement of information between pages and floating gates is apparent.
+The structure of one has only an arbitrary connection to the structure of the other.
+Consequently action in one domain do not necessitate corresponding actions in another.

 Consider the following passage from a patent filed by Xerox in 1991.
 It describes, in its own words, "an electronic library metaphor," which includes: